qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Similarily, `Arc` is the multi-threaded version of `Rc`. `Mutex` `RwLock` are the multi-threaded version of `RefCell`.
 It's also not recommended to overuse things like `Arc<Mutex<T>>`:

 - `Arc`'s performance cost is larger than `Rc` because it involves atomic operation.
 Elaborated below.
 - `Mutex` `RwLock`'s performance cost is larger than `RefCell` because locking also involves atomic operation, can reduce parallelism and can cause context switch.
+Using `Arc<Mutex<>>` everywhere can make the performance worse than using a GC language.
 - `Arc` also has memory leak risk (need to use `Weak` to cut loop)
 - `Mutex` and `RwLock` have deadlock risk.
 - Its syntax ergonomic is not good either.

-[^cache_contention]: It's actually more complicated and depends on which hardware.

 ### `QCell`